mapbender/mapbender-documentation/en/elements/basic/layertree.rst

 :[1] View theme:
   If this option is set, the Layerset appears as an additional level.
 If this option is not set, the defined instances are displayed on the main level.
 :[2] Theme open or closed:
-  If this option is set (symbol of the open folder), the theme in the Layertree is automatically opened or closed.
+  If this option is set (symbol of the open folder), the theme in the Layertree is automatically opened or closed (Condition: "View theme" is also checked).

 If we keep the default settings in the theme "World" and activate the other options in the theme "Project NRW", the configuration of the element will look like this: